Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Preliminaries

 \subsubsection{Cluster Subspaces}

-Since all oscillators in the employed \ac{kmi} from the equations \eqref{eq:KMI_with_all_parameters} are identical and since the coupling is independent of the oscillator index, interchanging any two oscillators leaves the equations unchanged.
-This permutation symmetry implies the existence of invariant subspaces \cite{Ashwin.2025}.
-They consist of states, where at least two oscillators $i$ and $j$ are synchronous, meaning that $\phi_i(t) = \phi_j(t), \dot{\phi}_i(t) = \dot{\phi}_j(t)$ for some $i \neq j$, $i,j \in \{1, \ldots , N\}$ and for all times $t \in \mathbb{R}$.
-Therefore, once two oscillators are synchronous at one instance of time, they remain synchronous for all times.
-At first, we define the $n$-cluster subspace as the set of states with $n$ groups of synchronous oscillators, meaning that oscillators within a group have identical phases and phase velocities, whereas the two different groups are not necessarily synchronized.\\ If a bifurcation involves states that remain entirely within a given cluster subspace, it is referred to as a \textit{longitudinal bifurcation} in the following.
-In contrast, if a bifurcation involves a branch that is not contained within the $n$-cluster subspace, it is referred to as a \textit{transversal bifurcation}. \paragraph{2-Cluster subspace} At first, the 2-cluster subspace can be introduced, where all the oscillators are divided into two phase-synchronous groups.
-The fraction of oscillators in the first cluster, which has size $N_1$, is defined as $\rho_1\coloneqq\frac{N_1}{N}$.
-Without loss of generality, we assume that the first cluster is the larger one by restricting $\rho_1 \in [0.5, 1]$.
-With the phases $\phi_1,\phi_2$ and the phase velocities $\psi_1,\psi_2$ of the two clusters, the corresponding phase-difference coordinates are $\Delta \phi = \phi_1 - \phi_2$ and $\Delta \psi = \psi_1 - \psi_2$.
-Using those definitions yields the following equations for the 2-cluster subspace:
+The permutation symmetry of equations~\eqref{eq:KMI_with_all_parameters} implies the existence of invariant subspaces \cite{Ashwin.2025}.
+In the subspaces, at least two oscillators $i$ and $j$ are synchronized such that $\phi_i(t) = \phi_j(t), \ \dot{\phi}_i(t) = \dot{\phi}_j(t)$ for some $i \neq j$, $i,j \in \{1, \ldots , N\}$ and for all times $t \in \mathbb{R}$.
+In other words, once two oscillators are synchronous at one instance of time, they remain synchronous for all times.
+We define an $n$-cluster subspace as the set of states with $n$ groups of synchronous oscillators, i.e., oscillators within a group have identical phases and phase velocities, whereas different groups may or may not be synchronized.\\ If a bifurcation involves only states that remain entirely within a given cluster subspace, it is referred to as a \textit{longitudinal bifurcation} in the following.
+In contrast, if a bifurcation involves a branch that is not contained within the $n$-cluster subspace, it is referred to as a \textit{transversal bifurcation}. \paragraph{2-Cluster subspace} At first, we introduce the 2-cluster subspace, in which all oscillators are divided into two phase-synchronous groups.
+The fraction of oscillators in the first cluster is defined as $\rho_1\coloneqq\frac{N_1}{N}$, where $N_1$ is the number of oscillators in the first cluster.
+Without loss of generality, we assume that the first cluster is the larger one such that $\rho_1 \in [0.5, 1]$.
+With the phases $\phi_1,\phi_2$ and the phase velocities $\psi_1,\psi_2$ of the two clusters, the corresponding phase-difference coordinates are $\Delta \phi = \phi_1 - \phi_2$ and $\Delta \psi = \psi_1 - \psi_2$ and the equations for the cluster dynamics in the 2-cluster subspace are given by: